GRE over IPsec

 Control plane

 Routing protocol HELLO packets initiated from the branch office force the tunnel to establish—routing protocol control plane packets to maintain and keep the tunnel up.
 HELLO packets provide a function similar to GRE keepaways.
-HELLO routing protocol operates in layer 3, and GRE maintains in layer 2.
+The HELLO routing protocol operates in layer 3, and GRE is maintained in layer 2.

 Branch router considerations